stckwok/pytest-clouds/README.md

 # pytest-clouds
-Project using pytest for local VM (and AWS Cloud9)
+- Project using pytest on AWS Cloud9
+- Integrated CI/CD using CircleCI